 As asset values particularly property increase rapidly but the nil rate band remains static, more people than ever are caught in the IHT trap.
 Figures indicate that around 18% of Estates worth up to £1m are failing to put in place an IHT plan, even though there are options available within the existing rules to reduce an IHT bill.

-30% of parents have talked to their family about their Will – only 36% have made their children executor of their Estate.
+- 30% of parents have spoken to their family about their Will – only 36% have made their children executor of their Estate.

-However you decide to bequest your assets it is crucial that you speak to an experienced professional and impartial advisor to ascertain the best outcome for your loved ones.
-Contact us now for the peace of mind that effective planning brings.
+However, you decide to bequest your assets; you shall speak to an experienced professional and impartial advisor to ascertain the best outcome for your loved ones.
+Contact us, and we will arrange a free 30-minute telephone consultation for you.